ga-wdi-boston/rails-api-single-diagnostic/diagnostic.md

 // your response here
 ```

-What is the difference between `rails generate scaffold things` and
+What is the difference between `rails generate scaffold dogs` and
-`rails generate controller things`?
+`rails generate controller dogs`?

 ```md
 // your response here